brunokoga/Montevideo/monsters_dir/monsterCreation.md

 ---
-title: monsters/monsterCreation
+title: monster_dir/monsterCreation
 ---
 # Monster Creation

 Creating a monster is part science and part art.
-While most monsters follow a general pattern of their overall power and abilities as related to their Challenge Rating (CR), there are many exceptions.
+While most monsters follow a general pattern of their overall power and abilities as related to their Challenge Rating (CR, there are many exceptions.
 Some monsters, for example, have significantly more hit points or a higher AC than the average for their CR, but make up for this advantage by being weak in other areas.
 Other monsters have significantly higher average damage, but have a lower attack bonus.

 # Building the Monster